Weekend Getaways From Bangalore for Couples

 Best time to visit: October to February for cool weather and clear skies.

 Wayanad, tucked away in the Western Ghats of Kerala, always feels like a soft hug from nature.
-The moment I cross into Kerala, the air changes to cooler, fresher and filled with the smell of wet earth and spices.
-Wayanad is where I go when I want a perfect mix of wildlife, waterfalls and quiet greenery.
+The moment you cross into Kerala, the air changes to cooler, fresher and filled with the smell of wet earth and spices.
+Wayanad is where you go when you want a perfect mix of wildlife, waterfalls and quiet greenery.

-One of my most magical experiences here was spotting a herd of elephants while driving through the Wayanad Wildlife Sanctuary.
-I pulled over quietly, heart racing, just to watch them graze calmly by the roadside.
-Moments like these remind me why I love road trips so much.
+One of my most magical experiences here is spotting a herd of elephants while driving through the Wayanad Wildlife Sanctuary.
+I love to pull over quietly while heart racing, just to watch them graze calmly by the roadside.
+Moments like these remind you why you love road trips so much.

 What I love doing in Wayanad